Caesarean section: United States

+In the United States, cesarean deliveries began rising in the 1960s and started becoming routine in the 1960s and 1970s.

-In the United States the rate of C-section is around 33%, varying from 23% to 40% depending on the state.
+In the United States, the rate of C-sections is around 33%, varying from 23% to 40% depending on the state.
 One of three women who gave birth in the US delivered by caesarean in 2011.
 In 2012, close to 23 million C-sections were carried out globally.

 With nearly 1.3 million stays, caesarean section was one of the most common procedures performed in U.S. hospitals in 2011.
 It was the second-most common procedure performed for people ages 18 to 44 years old.
 Caesarean rates in the U.S. have risen considerably since 1996.
 The rate has increased in the United States, to 33% of all births in 2012, up from 21% in 1996.
 In 2010, the caesarean delivery rate was 32.8% of all births (a slight decrease from 2009's high of 32.9% of all births).
 A study found that in 2011, women covered by private insurance were 11% more likely to have a caesarean section delivery than those covered by Medicaid.
 The increase in use has not resulted in improved outcomes, resulting in the position that C-sections may be done too frequently.
 It is believed that the high rate of induced deliveries has also led to the high rate of c-sections because they are twice as likely to lead to one.